I’m going to be straight with you:

 Wrapping It Up

-When you approach ecommerce SEO in the right way – it will change your business forever.
+No matter which ecommerce platform you use, when you approach SEO in the right way – it will impact and change your business forever.